Financial Samurai

 Recommendation To Grow Your Wealth

-Now that you know the average spending amount in retirement, it’s time to diligently track your wealth.
-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Now that you know the average spending amount in retirement, it's time to diligently track your wealth.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.

-In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees and whether you have the right risk exposure.
+In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
+This way, you can see exactly how much you are paying in fees and whether you have the right risk exposure.

-After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
+After you link all your accounts, use their Retirement Planning calculator.
+It pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.

 There’s no rewind button in life.
 Make sure you have a proper handle of your finances!